The Ultimate Guide to the Best Neighborhoods in Lisbon

 Graça is home to a mix of older locals, young expats, and young Portuguese people.
 This is a top choice of location for digital nomads and entrepreneurs, and you even have an excellent co-working space here called Heden for your working needs.

-Average prices for the Alfama (in the Santa Maria Maior neighborhood) are €6,145 per m² whereas property in Graça (in the São Vicente neighborhood) is slightly cheaper at €4,514 per m².
+Average prices for the Alfama (in the Santa Maria Maior neighborhood) are €6,700 per m² whereas property in Graça (in the São Vicente neighborhood) is slightly cheaper at €5,018 per m².

 Ajuda

 Ajuda is slightly off the beaten track, to the west of the city.
 However, Ajuda is evolving to become one of the cool neighborhoods of Lisbon.
-Today, the area is still up and coming and if you are looking to snap up cheaper real estate, Ajuda is a good bet.
+Today, the area is still up and coming, and if you are looking to snap up cheaper real estate, Ajuda is a good bet.

 There is an industrial feel to this part of town, with old warehouses slowly being converted into hip bars and breweries, but the area is still missing some polish that one might be looking for if moving to Lisbon.

-In Ajuda the average price of property is €3,989 per m²,
+In Ajuda the average price of property is €5,043 per m²,

 Saldanha

 Saldanha has an old grandeur to it, from its distinctive secular architecture to the wide streets and sidewalks.
-The neighborhood is home to several universities as well as being a hub for working professionals.
+The neighborhood is home to several universities as well as a hub for working professionals.
 Saldanha is one of the busier areas of Lisbon and has hundreds of young lawyers, consultants, and business people passing through during the week.

 Rato

 Rato is a well-located point in Lisbon, sandwiched between Principe Real and Campo de Ourique.
 It’s considered one of the best places in Lisbon to live in, probably because it is right in the thick of the action.
-In Rato there is still a sense of calm and tranquility, but it is really about as central as it gets.
+In Rato, there is still a sense of calm and tranquility, but it is about as central as it gets.

 What are the nicest neighborhoods in Lisbon?